guardian/dotcom-rendering/docs/onboarding.md

 # Dotcom Onboarding Process

-For each person joining the team, create a trello cards on the dotcom-triage board with the following:
+For each person joining the team, create trello cards on the dotcom-triage board with the following:

 For Before joining: